 Don Ganem, Global Head of Infectious Diseases at the Novartis Institutes for BioMedical Research

 We are looking to get around bacteria’s varied defenses through both the modification of existing antibiotics and the use of wholly new chemical entities.
-One of our modified antibiotics, which is more resistant to defensive bacterial enzymes than its predecessor, is expected to enter the clinic in 2016.
+One of these compounds – an updated monobactam antibiotic that is more resistant to defensive bacterial enzymes than its predecessor – is currently being tested in clinical trials.

-Aside from superbugs, the Infectious Disease team also focuses on serious viral infections, including respiratory viral infections.
-We also study opportunistic viruses that attack immunocompromised patients, such as transplant recipients, and serious chronic infections like hepatitis B. Here, a new set of scientific challenges arises.
+The Infectious Disease team also focuses on serious viral infections, including hepatitis B, respiratory viruses, and opportunistic infections that attack immunocompromised patients.
+Here, a new set of scientific challenges arises.

 “In virology, the issues are different,” explains Ganem.
 “Since viruses grow in human cells, our chemical libraries contain many molecules appropriate for getting to their viral targets.
 But each virus requires a specific therapy molded to its specific biology.
 We need to decide what are the most important infections and the best biochemical targets inside of each.”

-Current programs are looking at small molecules that inhibit key viral enzymes.
-But down the road, Ganem predicts a shift for his team.
+Current programs are looking at small molecules and antibodies that inhibit key viral proteins.
+But in the future, Ganem predicts a shift for his team.
 “If I imagine what our next generation of antivirals will look like, I think they will modulate our immune response.”
-He envisions approaches that are analogous to cancer immunotherapies, in which the human immune system is activated or modulated.
+He envisions approaches that are analogous to cancer immunotherapies, in which the human immune system is activated or manipulated.
 This work has already begun.
 “We’re in the early stage of research, but it has transformative potential.”

 Subcellular Chemical Imaging of Antibiotics in Single Bacteria Using C60-Secondary Ion Mass Spectrometry.
 Tian H, Six DA, Krucker T, Leeds JA, Winograd N. Anal Chem.
 2017 May 2;89(9):5050-5057.